As you grow your wealth, it’s important that you learn to protect your money.

 For example, a revocable offshore trust has a set of ground rules in place that dictates exactly how and when you are able to liquidate the account.
 With an irrevocable trust, it’s against the rules to liquidate the account.

 With a fixed trust, the rules for bequeathing money to beneficiaries is set up on the front end.
 A discretionary trust lets you decide how you want to transfer the money.
 A hybrid trust contains protocol similar to both fixed and discretionary accounts.

 By learning the various terms of these trusts, you’ll have the right information to move forward.

-3. Handle the Initial Capital For Creating a Trust
+3. Handle the Initial Capital For Creating an Offshore Trust

 It takes some capital on the front end to make sure that you are able to build the trust that will beneficial to you.

 If you don’t have a good deal of capital to put into the trust, it’s best to wait and let it grow.
 Otherwise, the costs of running the trust can be prohibitive and eat up your funds.

 Be sure that you understand what sort of assets you are planning to include in your trust.
 For instance, you might include cash, stocks, bonds, real estate or mutual funds.

 There’s a litany of paperwork that you need to have in place for your offshore trust to be created.

 With more attention being paid to things like homeland security and anti-money laundering, you’ll need to be thorough anytime that you are helming these sorts of international transactions.